 Municipal albergues

 Municipal albergues, as the name indicates, are owned and run by the municipalities you travel through.
-They are often staffed by local volunteers.
-Facilities tend to be basic.
-But the price of EUR5-6 per person per night reflects this.
+Local volunteers often staff them.
+Facilities tend to be (very) basic.
+However, the price of around EUR10 per person per night reflects this.
 Municipal albergues cannot be pre-booked.
-If you’re planning to stay in municipal albergues, bring a sleeping bag and liner.
+Bring a sleeping bag and liner if you plan to stay in municipal albergues.
 Not all provide blankets and/or bed linen.
 Or if they do, they may not be sufficient to keep you warm.

 Private albergues

-Private albergues are licenced as an albergue and have to follow the same rules that apply to municipal albergues regarding eligibility to stay and lock-up times.
+Private albergues are licenced as albergues and have to follow the same rules that apply to municipal albergues regarding eligibility to stay and lock-up times.
 The facilities tend to be (significantly) better than those in municipal albergues.
-But they also cost twice or three times as much (EUR10-20 per person per night).
-If you stay in private albergues, you won’t need to bring a sleeping bag (just a sleeping bag liner).
+But they also cost twice or three times as much (EUR15-25 per person per night).
+If you stay in private albergues, you won’t need to bring a sleeping bag (just a liner).
 They all provide blankets and bed linen (some even towels).

 Guest houses/Hotels

-Some people buy books written by John Brierley to help them with their route and accommodation planning.
+Some people buy guidebooks written by John Brierley to help them plan their routes and accommodation.
 We downloaded the Wise Pilgrim Camino Portugués app (available on Google Play and Apple Store) and supplemented it with Booking.com to find accommodation not mentioned in the app.

-Walk the Camino Portuguese averaging 10km/6miles a day (Sample Itinerary)
+Walk the Camino Portuguese averaging 11km/7miles a day (Sample Itinerary)

-If you have three weeks available, and can’t or don’t want to walk more than 10 km/6 miles on average per day, you may want to replicate our itinerary.
-This gives you 18 days of walking (along the Coastal, Central and Spiritual routes) and 3 spare days, which you may want to use as (a) rest day/s on the road (there are plenty of places that warrant further exploration) or once you’ve reached Santiago.
+If you have three weeks available and are happy to (only) walk on average 11 kilometres/7 miles per day, you may want to replicate our itinerary.
+This gives you 17 days of walking (along the Coastal, Central and Spiritual routes) and four spare days, which you may want to use as (a) rest day/s on the road (there are plenty of places that warrant further exploration) or once you’ve reached Santiago de Compostela.

-Tip #4: Make sure you leave some time to explore Baiona [Tourist Office], Redondela [Tourist Office], Pontevedra [Tourist Office], Combarro [Tourist Office], Padron [Tourist Office] and of course, Santiago.
+Tip #4: Make sure you leave some time to explore Baiona [Tourist Office], Redondela [Tourist Office], Pontevedra [Tourist Office], Combarro [Tourist Office], Padron [Tourist Office] and of course, Santiago de Compostela.

-We ended up sleeping in a variety of accommodations, ranging from dorm beds in municipal and private Albergues to bedrooms with our own bathroom in guest houses and hotels (including a monastery and a 4-star hotel).
-Sometimes a room with a bathroom cost the same as two dorm beds.
+We slept in various accommodations, from dorm beds in municipal and private albergues to bedrooms with our own bathrooms in guest houses and hotels (including a monastery and a 4-star hotel).
+Sometimes, a room with a bathroom costs the same as two dorm beds.
 In some areas, guest houses/hotels were the only options.

 ---|---|---|---|---|---|